Should You Retire to a State With No Income Tax?

 The short answer, of course, is “It depends.”

 The longer answer is that it really depends primarily on your income or expected income during retirement.
 If you have a lot of high-value investments or a lot of money in a 401(k) then you may benefit a lot from moving to one of these states.
-If you’re primarily reliant on social security (which many states don’t tax), then you may actually be better off avoiding them.
+Also, if you’re primarily reliant on social security (which many states don’t tax), then you may actually be better off avoiding them.

 If you plan on spending a lot of money on a very nice house in retirement, then property tax may be more important to you.
-If, however, your plan is to sell your home and move to a 55+ community, then you may well benefit more from choosing one in a state with no income tax.
+However, if your plan is to sell your home and move to a 55+ community, then you may well benefit more from choosing one in a state with no income tax.
 As with many things, it’s a good idea to talk to a financial advisor about your plans.

 There’s no simple answer as to whether it’s best to move to a state with no income tax when you retire.
 It depends on your income, the value of the property you intend to buy, and, of course, on non-financial factors such as the location of your family or your personal preferences as to climate and culture.